mayakarabula/tid-fork/README.md

 ![screenshot of tid in action](example.png)

-This little program is _slightly_ under construction.
+This little program is in a pretty good state, right now.
-It is intended for my personal use, but by now it is polished enough that it may be useful to others as well.
+It is intended for my personal use, and it is polished enough that it is useful to others as well.
-Further improvements will come, especially based on problems from users beyond myself.
 I am enjoying it a lot and it fits my needs.

 (See also, accompanying [labbook entry](https://dwangschematiek.nl/labbook/tid/).)

+The uf2 font parsing depends on [`fleck`](https://git.sr.ht/~ma3ke/fleck), which is based on the original uf2 parsing code from this project.

 ## installation

-### From source
+### from source

 ```
 git clone https://git.sr.ht/~ma3ke/tid